MIbnEKhalid/mbktechstudio/README.md

 https://MIbnEKhalid.github.io.github.io/mbktech.studios/ or https://mbktechstudio.com/mbktech.studios/

-# Completely New Web Design About to Release (https://mbktechstudio.com/home/)

 ## Hosting:
-- The website is hosted on GitHub, with a custom domain purchased from Namecheap for $13 for a 12-month period.
-This custom domain is pointed to the GitHub repository.
+- The Website Is Hosted On GitHub, With A Custom Domain Purchased From [NameCheap](https://namecheap.com).
-  *Note: If you are using a custom domain, ensure it is properly configured to point to your GitHub repository.*
+  *Note: If you are using a custom domain, ensure it is properly configured to point to your GitHub repository.* [How To Add A Custom Domain On Github Pages](#customDomain)
-- Buying domain is not necessary you can use github gomain for free *user.github.io*.
+- Buying domain is not necessary you can use github domain for free *user.github.io*.

 ## Directory Tree: